Winnipeg: Geography

-Docks at the Forks.
+Docks at the Forks following heavy rainfall.
 The city lies at the bottom of the Red River Valley, a flood plain with a flat topography.

 Winnipeg lies at the bottom of the Red River Valley, a flood plain with an extremely flat topography.
 It is on the eastern edge of the Canadian Prairies in Western Canada and is known as the "Gateway to the West".
 Winnipeg is bordered by tallgrass prairie to the west and south and the aspen parkland to the northeast, although most of the native prairie grasses have been removed for agriculture and urbanization.
 It is relatively close to many large Canadian Shield lakes and parks, as well as Lake Winnipeg (the Earth's 11th largest freshwater lake).
 Winnipeg has North America's largest extant mature urban elm forest.
 The city has an area of 464.08 km2.

 Winnipeg has four major rivers: the Red, Assiniboine, La Salle and Seine.
 The city was subject to severe flooding in the past.
 The Red River reached its greatest flood height in 1826.
 Another large flood in 1950 caused millions of dollars in damage and mass evacuations.
 This flood prompted Duff Roblin's provincial government to build the Red River Floodway to protect the city.
 In the 1997 flood, flood control dikes were reinforced and raised using sandbags; Winnipeg suffered limited damage compared to the flood's impact on cities without such structures, such as Grand Forks, North Dakota.
 The generally flat terrain and the poor drainage of the Red River Valley's clay-based soil also results in many mosquitoes during wetter years.